TueHellsternKea/study/5sem/economics/Rambøll.md

 # Plan for the case <!-- fit -->

-- Read the PDF in groups
+- Read the Northhouse PDF in groups
 - Back at 10:00
+    - Look at the case as "**Northouse**"
-    - Questions/Presentation in groups
+    - Questions/Presentation in groups 10 to 15 min.
-- Solutions
+    - Economics/Data